Bond investors cool to Europe's stragglers as political clouds gather

 A Reuters poll published last week showed economists still see only a 40 percent probability of the ECB purchasing sovereign bonds.

 “Were (central bank chief Mario) Draghi to come out and categorically rule out forever QE as a possibility, (peripheral) spreads would go higher,” said Bluebay’s Dowding, adding that, conversely, QE would narrow the gap between Spanish and German 10-year bonds by around 50 bps.
-(Editing by Nigel Stephenson, Peter Graff, Crispian Balmer)
+(Editing by Nigel Stephenson and Peter Graff)